Types of HVAC Systems

 Mini-Split Heat and Air Conditioner

 Mini-splits are the ideal choice for most tiny home owners.
 Mini-splits function like traditional homes’ HVAC systems in that the condenser is placed outside the home and the fan is placed inside the home.
 The obvious benefit to this is that it frees up space in your tiny home and becomes less of an eye sore when compared to a window or in wall heater.
 Mini-split units are also very energy efficient.
 Read more about finding the most efficient heating and AC units.
 Although these systems are more energy efficient, they require a higher cost upfront.

-Window heater and air conditioning units are a cheaper option than in wall or mini-split heaters and can be easier to install; however, we recommend having a professional do the installation in order to avoid any potential health concerns.
+Window air conditioning units are a cheaper option than in wall or mini-split heaters and can be easier to install.
 There are many energy efficient options on the market, which can help lower your monthly utilities bills.
 One drawback to this option is that it will be an even bigger eye sore than in wall systems because they will not blend in with your tiny home.

 Traditional Fans and Electric Heaters

 If you are only going to be living in your tiny home during a particular season or live in mild climates, you may be thinking about using fans or plug-in electric heaters in your tiny home.
 With this option, you may run into problems with moisture and ventilation.
 If there is excessive moisture, then you can run into problems with mold.
 Click here for more about the health considerations about indoor air quality.

 Reach out to us with any additional questions by filling out the form below.